Quiz Results

 Sleep

-Bedtime gets harder, sleep gets lighter, and kids wake up dysregulated.
+Bedtime gets harder, sleep gets lighter, and kids wake up tired and irritable.

 Mood